Welcome to Teaching with Zoom!

 Hint: Use the ‘User’ list in the class Blackboard page to capture the emails.

-While time consuming at the beginning, pre-assigning Breakout Rooms is the best way to use the same groups/teams in each class in a semester.
+While time consuming at the beginning, pre-assigning Breakout Rooms is the best way to implement breakout rooms if you use the same groups/teams in each class for the entire semester.
 Detailed information on this process can be found in the Zoom at Pre-assigning Participants to Breakout Rooms.

-Here is a basic summary of the steps that must be done prior to your class in the meeting notice:
+Here is a basic summary of the steps for pre-assign that must be done in the meeting notice prior to your class:

 - In the meeting notice, click on Breakout Room pre-assign